How to develop your child's skills for safe communication with strangers. Rules of conduct with strangers

 Knowing the rules of behavior on the street will help to find a way out of the created predicament, and only we, adults, parents, can teach this to children.

-Tell and discuss with the children each possible situation of abuse by a stranger. adult:
+Tell and discuss with your children every possible situation of violent acts by a stranger adult:

-An unfamiliar adult persuades the child to go somewhere with him, promising to show something interesting, offering a toy, pretending to be familiar to the parents, and acts at their request (mom asked me to bring you to her, come with me to mom, I will take you to her) ;
+An unfamiliar adult persuades the child to go somewhere with him, promising to show him something interesting, offering a toy, introducing himself as an acquaintance of the parents, and acts at their request (mom asked to bring you to her, come with me to mom, I’ll take you to her) ;

 An unfamiliar adult opens the car door and invites you to ride with him;

-An unfamiliar adult treats the child with candy, ice cream.
+An unfamiliar adult treats a child with candy and ice cream.

-Ask your child if this situation happens, what would you do:
+Ask your child, if such a situation happens, what would you do:

-You will invite a friend with you, see what the stranger wants to show;
+Invite a friend with you to see what the stranger wants to show;

-During the discussion, explain that it is not necessary to talk to a stranger on the street if the child is alone or in the company of peers, but without adults.
+During the discussion, explain that there is no need to talk with a stranger on the street if the child is alone or in the company of peers, but without adults.

-It's dangerous to trust to a stranger, if he persuades to go somewhere (to the cinema, a park on a carousel), promises to show or give an interesting toy, treat him to ice cream, not to believe even if a stranger seems to be familiar to his parents, says that he will take him to his mother (dad , grandmother) who is waiting for him.
+It's dangerous to trust to a stranger, if he persuades you to go somewhere (to the cinema, a carousel park), promises to show or give him an interesting toy, treat him to ice cream, not to believe even if a stranger seems to be familiar to his parents, says that he will take him to his mother (father) , grandmother), who is waiting for him.

-Teach children the rules of behavior in a dangerous situation:
+Teach your children the rules of behavior in a dangerous situation:

 Do not talk to a stranger, do not answer his questions;

-Do not agree to go anywhere with strangers, no matter how they persuade and no matter what they offer;
+Do not agree to go anywhere with strangers, no matter how much they persuade you or what they offer;

-Do not get into a car with a stranger, under any pretext;
+Do not get into a stranger's car, under any pretext;

-Do not trust a stranger if he says that he knows your parents (works together, mom instructed you to take you home), or offers to buy or give something;
+Don’t trust a stranger if he says that he knows your parents (they work together, your mother asked you to take you home), or offers to buy or give you something;

-If someone a stranger drags you by the hand or wants to put you in a car - shout, resist, call for help: “Help, a stranger is pestering me!
+If someone you don’t know drags you by the hand or wants to put you in a car, scream, resist, call for help: “Help, a stranger is pestering me!”
 For help!".

-Raising a child's skills of safe behavior often causes big problems many parents.
-Trying to develop reasonable caution in dealing with strangers in young children, adults inevitably face the question: “What kind of behavior of a stranger is acceptable or, otherwise, worthy”?
+Developing safe behavior skills in a child often causes big problems many parents.
+Trying to develop reasonable caution in young children when communicating with strangers, adults inevitably face the question: “What behavior of a stranger is acceptable or, otherwise, worthy”?

-Some parents, not wanting to teach their children to be "scared of strangers", try to delay the start of education.
-Therefore, they do not limit their three- or four-year-old children's contact with safe, from a parental point of view, adults.
+Some parents, not wanting to teach their children to be “scared of strangers,” try to delay the start of their education.
+Therefore, they do not limit their three- or four-year-old children's interactions with adults who are safe from a parent's point of view.

-Let's say a child is having a nice conversation with a pretty old woman.
-She also treats him with sweets.
+A child, say, has a nice conversation with a pretty elderly woman.
+She will also treat him to sweets.
 Why interrupt the conversation?
-Let the child learn the world in the presence of parents!
+Let the child explore the world in the presence of his parents!

-It would seem that there is nothing dangerous in this situation: after all, everything was under control.
+It would seem that there was nothing dangerous in this situation: after all, everything was under control.

-The fact of the matter is that in this particular case, the child felt completely safe and could form the following logical chain: "I communicate with an unfamiliar aunt who looks friendly and welcoming, and nothing terrible happens."
+The fact of the matter is that in this particular case the child felt completely safe and could form the following logical chain: “I’m communicating with an unfamiliar aunt who looks friendly and welcoming, and nothing bad happens.”

-The calm behavior of the parents only reinforces him in the idea that communication with nice-looking adults is not dangerous.
+The calm behavior of his parents only strengthens him in the idea that communication with pleasant-looking adults is not dangerous.

-The fact that it was the parents who ensured his safety may be, unfortunately, missed by a small child.
-So the next time a child is approached smiling, a young woman in beautiful dress or a man in a formal suit, the danger signal in the child’s head will not sound and communication will take place.
-If this stranger or stranger turns out to be experienced intruders, the consequences can be the saddest - the child can leave "to walk with a new friend."
+The fact that it was his parents who ensured his safety may, unfortunately, be missed by a small child.
+Therefore, the next time a child is approached smiling, a young woman beautiful dress or a man in a formal suit, the danger signal in the child’s head will not sound and communication will take place.
+If these strangers turn out to be experienced attackers, the consequences can be very sad - the child can go “for a walk with a new friend.”

-Therefore, it is necessary to explain to parents that it is extremely important to inspire the child with the idea that strangers should not have long conversations with the child.
+Therefore, it is necessary to explain to parents that it is extremely important to instill in the child the idea that strangers should not have long conversations with the child.
 They also have no right to touch children.
 The maximum that is allowed is a smile, a brief greeting, an encouraging gesture.

-Anything beyond this brief communication should put the child on their guard.
+Anything that goes beyond this brief communication should make the child wary.

-Paula Statman, an authority on child safety, believes that a child must learn to expect decent behavior from strangers.
-Then, if for any reason there comes a moment when the stranger behaves inappropriately, the child will have an “internal signal”, and he will most likely react in a self-protective manner.
-The child may call out loudly to parents or other caregivers.
-It's not about going anywhere with strangers at all.
+Paula Statman, an authoritative expert on child safety, believes that children must learn to expect decent behavior from strangers.
+Then, if for some reason the moment comes when a stranger behaves inappropriately, the child’s “internal signal” will go off and he will most likely react in a self-defense manner.
+The child may loudly call his parents or other adults caring for him.
+There is no question of going somewhere with strangers at all.

 How to teach a child to recognize adequate and inappropriate behavior?

-Only in the process of developing these skills.
-For example, a smiling man walks past a mother and a child.
+Only in the process of activities to develop these skills.
+For example, a smiling man walks past a mother and child.

 The following dialogue is possible: